Blog | Real Estate

 Why the rich are waiting for the next crash

-First, I’d like to suggest you familiarize yourself with the seven stages of a financial bubble, which will help set the stage for what I’m about to discuss.
+First, familiarize yourself with the seven stages of a financial bubble, which will help set the stage for what I’m about to discuss.
 As you can see, booms, busts, and bubbles are very familiar and natural cycles in our economy.

 Ok, now here’s the answer you’ve been waiting for: Market crashes can be the best time to buy, because people are so panicked and focused on selling that they’re far more likely to make you a better deal.
-Robert and I witnessed this first-hand in 1991, when we moved to Phoenix, Ariz., and began buying up properties left and right.
-Amateur investors wanted out of their financial commitments so badly, that they were actually calling us and offering to pay us to take their properties off their hands.
-We happily agreed and definitely got the last laugh: We made so much money during this period of time, that we were able to retire by 1994.
+Robert and Kim Kiyosaki witnessed this first-hand when they moved to Phoenix, Ariz., and began buying up properties left and right.
+Amateur investors wanted out of their financial commitments so badly that they were actually calling the Kiyosakis and offering to pay them to take their properties off their hands.
+Robert and Kim happily agreed and definitely got the last laugh: they made so much money during this period of time, that they were able to retire by 1994.

 Dealing with the haters

-Although a crash is my favorite time to buy, the market’s immense pessimism also makes it a tough time to do so.
+Although a crash is actually a strategic time to buy, the market’s immense pessimism also makes it a tough time to do so.
 Your family and friends, possibly even your financial advisor, will think you’re absolutely crazy and try to prevent you from “making a big mistake.”

 People will also be lined up warning that “investing is risky.”
 However, the important detail to note is that not everyone defines “investing” the same way.
 Many amateur investors bought into the real estate market when it was hot, prices were soaring, and they invested on the hope that home values would keep going up and up.
 They probably had plans to flip the property and make a quick $50k.
 Investing for the purpose of capital gains instead of cash flow is the very definition of risky.

-Experienced investors, like Robert and I, understand the fundamentals of real estate investing.
+Experienced investors understand the fundamentals of real estate investing.
 Investing doesn’t have to be a gamble.
 Good cash-flow investments are based on having a solid financial education.
 Knowing and following the fundamentals takes much of the risk out of investing.
 Sure, there’s always some element of risk, but by sticking to sound investment strategies and planning for ways to cover the downside, the risk can be greatly reduced.

 What are you going to do to increase your financial education today?
 Will you be ready — and more importantly, willing — to jump on investment opportunities when the next crash happens?
 You can start the process by learning other secrets the rich use to get richer at a free, upcoming real estate investing class.